Burling graphs revisited, part I: New characterizations: Equality of Burling graphs and derived graphs

 Figure~\ref{f:Burling-sequence-as-derived} shows some orientations of the first three graphs of the Burling sequence as fully derived graphs.

-Now we define the notion of \textit{extension} for Burling trees, which is, as we will see formally in Lemma \ref{lem:extension-induced-subgraph}, closely relation to the notion of induced subgraph in fully derived graphs.
+Now we define the notion of \textit{extension} for Burling trees, which is, as we will see formally in Lemma \ref{lem:extension-induced-subgraph}, closely related to the notion of induced subgraph in fully derived graphs.

 \begin{definition} Let $ (T, r, \lastBorn, \choosePath) $ and $ (T', r', \lastBorn', \choosePath') $ be two Burling trees.
 We say that $ T' $ is an \emph{extension} of $ T $ if there exists an injection $ \varphi $ from $V(T) $ to $ V(T') $ with the following properties: \begin{enumerate}[label=(\roman*)] \item $\varphi(r) = r'$, \item $\varphi$ preserves ancestors, i.e.\ if $ u $ is an ancestor of $ v $ in $ T $, then $ \varphi(u) $ is an ancestor of $ \varphi(v) $ in $ T' $, \item $\varphi$ preserves the last-born vertices, i.e. if $ v \in V(T) $ is a last-born in $ T $, then $\varphi(v) $ is a last-born in $ T'$. \item $\varphi $ preserves the choose-path function on $ T $, i.e.\ for every vertex $ v \in T $, $ \varphi(\choosePath(v)) = \choosePath'(\varphi(v)) \cap \varphi(V(T)) $. \end{enumerate} \end{definition}